Workflows are a very important part of your business.

 Creating a process flowchart is super simple – simply put draw a flowchart with each block containing a single task.

 Workflow Software – Dedicated system for managing workflows.
-You can use software like Tallyfy to map your processes, track and automate your processes.
+You can use software like Tallyfy to map, track, and automate your workflows.

 In addition to the workflow documentation benefits we’ve mentioned before, workflow software also allows you to automate the communication aspect of the workflow.